Andrew Willatsen

 Andrew Willatsen (8 October 1876 – 25 July 1974) was an architect chiefly remembered for bringing the influence of Frank Lloyd Wright and the Prairie School to the Pacific Northwest.

 Early life and emigration

-Andrew Christian Peter Willatzen was born in North Germany in 1876 and came to the United States in 1900.
+Andrew Christian Peter Willatzen was born in Schleswig-Holstein, northern Germany in 1876 and came to the United States in 1900.
 Born with the last name Willatzen, he changed the spelling to Willatsen c.
 1918 due to anti-German sentiment during World War I. This may also explain the fact that later he always identified with the Danish in his background.

 Career

 He first worked as a carpenter, then as a draftsman, and arrived at Frank Lloyd Wright's Studio in Oak Park, Illinois in 1902 or 1903.
 The Studio was just entering its most creative period, and Willatzen soon became a valued apprentice.
 He later claimed "full responsibility" for Wright's 1905 remodeling of the lobbies of Chicago's Rookery Building, and said that "The Boss" accepted his design for the fence of the Larkin Administration Building (Buffalo, NY, 1907, destroyed) without changes.
 Willatzen also worked on the interiors of the Martin House in Buffalo and was hired by the Martins for a 1920 remodel, while Wright was away in Japan.
 He also worked for the Chicago firms of Spencer and Powers and Pond and Pond.

 By 1907, Willatzen had about three years experience off and on with Wright.
 That year he moved to Spokane, Washington, secured a position with the prestigious firm of Cutter & Malmgren, and was soon sent to head the Seattle office and supervise the construction of the Seattle Golf & Country Club (1908) at The Highlands, north of the city.